mitalee18/520_Project_Binary_Brigade/README.md

     * Run `\dt` to see the tables
     * Run `\q` to exit the database
-6. Run `docker-compose down -v ` to remove the containers and volumes Run `ng serve` for a dev server.
+6. Run `docker-compose down -v ` to remove the containers and volumes
+7. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files. (this will load login page)

 ## Client Setup
 1. All files related to frontend are in client folder
 2. Run `ng generate component component-name` to generate a new component.
 3. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 4. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-5. Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Relevant Server Files
 1. `Dockerfile` - Containerises the flask based server